 How the ad blocking works

 The ad blocking DNS uses filter lists which contain domains that serve ads.
 The DNS server is instructed to not resolve these domains to their IP-addresses and so the ads cannot be loaded.

 The lists we use are published at our GitHub.
 There are many public filter lists available and we may consider adding more lists in the future.

-We still recommend that you use the extensions uBlock Origin and Privacy Badger in your web browser.
+We still recommend that you use the extensions uBlock Origin in your web browser.
 See our guide Privacy tools for your browser.